cdapio/cdap/docs/developer-guide/source/examples/responseCodeAnalytics.rst

 -------------------------------
 Streams are the primary means for bringing data from external systems into CDAP in real-time.

-Data can be written to streams using REST.
+Data can be written to streams using the RESTful API.
 In this example, a Stream named *logEventStream* is used to ingest Apache access logs.

 The Stream is configured to ingest data using the Apache Common Log Format.
 Here is a sample event from a log::